 The Market Supplement Review Committee (MSRC) reviewed updated documentation submitted in the annual review process regarding the market supplement for the Dental Therapist classification.
 The initial market supplement report was released by the Market Supplement Review Committee August 6, 2002 and implemented on October 16, 2002.
-The Dental Therapist classification has had annual reviews from 2003 to 2008 and now again in 2009.
+The Dental Therapist classification has had annual reviews since 2003.
 The decision each time was to maintain the existing market supplement.
 This latest report is to be considered as part of the on-going review of the market supplement process for this classification as described in the SAHO/HSAS Letters of Understanding pertaining to the Market Supplement Program.

-There were three health regions that reported to this review on Dental Therapists.
+There were five health regions that reported to this review on Dental Therapists.
 Dental Therapists are members of the Health Sciences Association of Saskatchewan (HSAS).